 - Wrap without using plastic tape (use paper tape or secure with string/ribbon).

 - Avoid sticky tags that can’t be recycled.

 - Attach reusable embellishments is a way that makes it easy to remove them without damage.

 Most papers are typically single use, but if you avoid using sticky tags or tapes, many gift boxes and bags can be reused multiple times before they’re too worn out for reuse.
 The perpetually returning gift bag that cycles between friends or relatives could even become a tradition.

 For wrapping, really, anything goes!
 Many of the other alternatives to paper wrapping can become part of the gift itself.
-Baby blankets are my favourite way to wrap shower gifts.
-Think outside of the usual “wrapping” options as well.
-Last year, I discovered how to make Christmas socks (like the photo below from last Christmas) extra popular by using them as bottle wrapping.
+Baby blankets are my favourite way to wrap shower gifts, and I discovered how to make socks (like the photo below) an extra popular present by using them as bottle wrapping.

 Reusable Gift Wrapping and Packaging Ideas